Thinking of painting over damp? Follow these expert tips to make sure you get it right

 For exterior surfaces use a suitable masonry paint such as this Sandtex masonry paint from Amazon.
 This is suitable for render, concrete, blocks and brick and is available in smooth and textured finishes.
 Alternatively, try this Dulux Weathershield masonry paint from Amazon.
 Or for more extreme conditions try this Sandtex Trade X-treme X-posure Smooth Masonry Paint.

-3 steps to paint over damp
+Three steps to painting over damp

 Make sure you have the right paint, clean brushes and rollers and dust sheets – like these brackit 8-Pack, Large Plastic Dust Sheets for Decorating from Amazon – on hand before you start.